 We teach a wide range of art related disciplines to pupils in the Thirds, Removes and Lower Fourths (years 7, 8 and 9) including drawing, painting, printmaking and 3D relief work.

 The art department values the importance of educational visits to enrich and enhance pupils’ learning.
-The department arranges visits to national collections for GCSE and A Level students, tours at the Warner Bros Harry Potter studios as well as international trips to Madrid, Paris, Rome and Japan.
+The department arranges visits to national collections for GCSE and A Level students, tours at the Warner Bros Harry Potter studios as well as international trips to Madrid, Paris, Rome, Florence and Japan.
 Throughout the year, a selection of guest speakers are invited to talk about a range of subjects, such as art history, architecture, film, fashion and graphic design.

 Many Bancroftians have progressed to further and higher education in art related subjects at prestigious art institutions.
 Over the two years at A Level, pupils generate a body of work which will go towards a portfolio of work in preparation for interviews.
-Students have proceeded to study foundation art and design at Central Saint Martins, Camberwell College of Arts, The Royal Drawing School and Loughborough University; architecture at Cambridge, The Bartlett and Manchester, design engineering at Oxford.
+Students have proceeded to study foundation art and design at Central Saint Martins, Camberwell College of Arts, The Royal Drawing School and Loughborough University; architecture at Cambridge, The Bartlett and Manchester and design engineering at Oxford.